odysseyindia/odyssey-tours/content/english/tim/itineraries/colonial-bengal/_index.md

           is located near the very heart of the buzzing city.
 The rooms and suites are the ultimate in old-world elegance and luxury.
 The Oberoi Grand has three exclusive restaurants, a bar and a tea lounge.
-Other facilities include a 24-hour business centre, a swimming pool, a health club and a gym.
+Other facilities include a swimming pool, a health club and a gym.
         checkInDate: ''
         checkInTime: ''
         checkOutDate: ''